 These stories bare some truth true.
 Use caution when you use fish or other animal byproducts...while your roses will respond favorably, a fish under your plant, as a rule, will attract neighborhood cats, and other animals to also feed on your garden.
 Digging at the base of the rose bush, and cause root damage to the bush.

 So-what to feed your rose bush?

 When reading bags of fertilizer, note the middle number on the bag.
-The middle number in common fertilizer is Phosphorus.
+The middle number of common fertilizer is Phosphorus.
 Phosphorus is the chemical element in the plant world that promotes good growth, and healthy flower blooming.

 When growing flowers, a fertilizer heavy in phosphorus will help promote those big, beautiful blooms.
 Most garden stores carry several varieties of fertilizers, and ones specially made to feed roses.
 I suggest using store bought fertilizer to feed your roses.
 When reading the ingredients, you will see the higher phosphorus levels.

 Each Rose fertilizer brand will have good directions, on feeding schedules.

 Tip: Fertilize on a regular basis.
 I recommend every two or three weeks.
 Follow the directions on the fertilizer container.
 Use a higher nitrogen fertilizer at the beginning of the season.
 This will promote the growth of leaves and roots. it gets the rose bush off to a good start.
 When buds start to pop, switch over to a food with higher phosphorus.
 This will ensure you bigger better blooms, and loads of wonderful flowers.